-Awake is led by a dedicated team of volunteers, including our Executive Director, Board of Directors, and Leadership Team, in collaboration with many volunteers who offer their time and energy to our mission.
+Awake is led by a dedicated team of volunteers, including our Executive Director, Board of Directors, Leadership Team, and Chaplain, in collaboration with many other supporters who offer their time and energy to our mission.
 Please get to know some of our our leaders below!

 I am, first and foremost, a committed disciple of Jesus Christ.
 The Catholic Church has been my home at every stage of my life – from childhood Sunday school to high school youth group, from a theology degree at Marquette University to serving on parish council, volunteering with RCIA, and leading Bible study at my parish.
 I spent eight wonderful years working in parish ministry, until January 2019 when I discerned a call to devote myself full-time to responding to the abuse and leadership crisis in the Church that I love.
 In the years since, I have been profoundly changed by the relationships I have built with abuse survivors who have trusted me with their stories and challenged me to ask hard questions and work for real change.
 These brave men and women are the reason behind everything I do with Awake.
 (You can read more about Sara here and contact her at firstname.lastname@example.org.)